Overview

 After updating the Lambda function to retrieve credentials from Secrets Manager:

-This confirmed that security improvements did not introduce functional regressions while materially improving credential handling.
+This validated that the security control change did not introduce functional regressions while materially improving credential handling.

 Key Tradeoff Decisions